 Surprisingly Improved Sequel

 ) "Y'know, I want to write and direct the third installment of this franchise, and make it the best thing anyone has ever seen, just so I can force critics to say "My God, you have to see

 — Ash, The Shitty Movie Night Podcast

 and you're completely blown away.
 It's much better.
 The story is more original, the pacing was fixed, the characters who seemed so flat before are now more fleshed out and interesting in their own right.
 If it's a video game, the gameplay has been much improved and everything comes together more tightly.
-All in all, you weren't expecting the next product to be this good, but it seems the creator(s) did indeed learn from their mistakes.
+You weren't expecting the next product to be this good, but it seems the creator(s) did indeed learn from their mistakes.
 You're rightly impressed.

 There are several reasons for the surprisingly good sequel.
 Franchises with more regular production cycles can help studios retain talent and acquire financial backing more easily.
 It can also allow the production team more time to hone the stylistic aspects of their works.
 In fact many authors and directors claim that some of their first work in a series was a near miss and they didn't really hit stride until the sequel.
 Franchises which plan things beforehand are particularly able to take advantage of this because they're less likely to get caught in in the sort of death spiral an open ended series can fall into.
 On the other hand, other sequels are better than the original for the exact opposite reason; the production team on the first work was terrible and a Continuity Reboot

 ).
 One rule espoused by some fans of comic-book style movies is that the sequels will have a chance to be better films overall, due to not having to get the origin out of the way.

 is similar, but it deals with a television series that becomes remarkably better once it finds its stride.

 Note the name of the trope!
 This is about the sequels to products that either sucked or weren't that good to begin with, but somehow magically improved a lot in the next installment.
 This is not about products that were already very good but got better.
 If the original was excellent to begin with rather than mediocre, then it's an Even Better Sequel.
-Naturally, examples will be subjective.

-See also More Popular Spin-off, Sequel Displacement.
+See also More Popular Spin-off

 open/close all folders